 The weather at the lodge is similar to that of Southern Canada, with cool summers, no temperature over 80 degrees has ever been recorded there, and very cold snowy winters.
 The lodge is owned and operated by Stokely Hospitality Enterprises.
 LeConte Lodge is a concession of the National Park system.
 For reservations call the Lodge at (865) 429-5704.
 All guests wishing to stay at the LeConte Lodge must hike, as there is no transportation or road ways which ascend the mountain.

 - Alum Cave Trail - 5 miles, the most scenic of the five trails and most often used.
 Alum Cave Creek, Arch Rock, Alum Cave Bluff, and Views of Huggins Hell are along this trail.

 - The Boulevard Trail - 5.4 miles, This trail begins on the crest of the Smokies and never drops below 5,500 feet.

-- Bullhead Trail - 6.9 miles, This is the least traveled trail and good for those wishing solitude.
+- Bullhead Trail - 6.9 miles to LeConte Lodge, this is the least traveled trail and good for those wishing solitude.

 - Rainbow Falls Trail - 6.6 miles, LeConte Creek runs along side this trail before turning into Rainbow Falls, the highest falls in the park.

-- Trillium Gap - 8.9 miles, This trail gives the hiker the opportunity to pass behind Grotto Falls, and also has the only horse trail on the mountain.
+- Trillium Gap - 8.9 miles to LeConte Lodge, this trail gives the hiker the opportunity to pass behind Grotto Falls, and also has the only horse trail on the mountain.
 If this hike is started at the Trillium Gap parking lot, the hike loses 2.4 miles, making it only 6.5 miles.

 Hiking To LeConte